Duchai263/CS406-Lab03/README.md

 Upload an image
 Things this repo do:
-1. Creating noise ( salt and pepper 10% each)
+1. Creating noise (salt and pepper 10% each)
-2. Denoising
+2. Denoising (median and mean blur)
 3. Shaprening
 4. Edge Detection(with sobel, canny edge, prewitt )
 #### Note: